jjc6676/RSSence/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-RSSence was created in response to a request on **r/SomebodyMakeThis**, bringing to life the idea of a beautifully animated, fullscreen RSS visualizer.
-Inspired by classic RSS screensavers from the past, RSSence transforms your screen into a dynamic news hub, displaying headlines in a visually engaging way—think flipping cards, smooth transitions, and modern design.
-It’s an open-source, free tool designed for anyone who wants to bring their favorite feeds to life, whether on a TV, monitor, or secondary display.

 With the resurgence of RSS as a powerful, independent way to follow the web, RSSence aims to make consuming news both functional and aesthetically pleasing.
 Whether you're working, relaxing, or just want an elegant, ever-changing display of updates, RSSence turns idle screens into something useful and beautiful.